Project Rwanda: Drama and Theatre Education for Reconciliation and Development

 Year Three 2012

-Phase Three will build upon the objectives, content, and structure of Phase One and Two.
-The objectives of Project Rwanda: Phase Three are to:
+Phase Three built upon the objectives, content, and structure of Phase One and Two.
+The objectives of Project Rwanda: Phase Three were to:

 - Implement introductory training in applied theatre theory and practice to the new KIE freshman class